 Warehouse management systems (WMS)

-Using scanners in your warehouse?
+Using scanners as part of your warehousing setup?
 Great, it’s the way forward; it cuts down on mistakes whilst speeding everything up.
 Our integrated warehouse management system enables you to easily scan barcodes when picking, packing and shipping orders, and when performing inventory counts.
 Find out more about our WMS here.

 So that covers the recommended workflow of getting items out of the door through our Pick, Pack and Ship process.
 This is a core area of Brightpearl, and should also be priority functionality within any back office or ERP solution you decide to implement.